Kdauda-lab/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 2-path - A script to append /action to the PATH variable 3-paths - A script to count the numbers of directories in the PATH variable 4-global_variable - a script that lists environment variables.
+5-local_variables - a script that lists all local variables and environment variables, and functions